foss-scribe/portfolio/content/examples/sbc_auth_login/index.md

 **Invalid phone number**

-In this example, the user attempted to pass an invalid phone number/
+In this example, the user attempted to pass an invalid phone number.

 ```json
 {